 "I personally don't look at a mime and say 'ah yes, that's my culture' because I'm not a Frenchman and am not descended from Frenchmen."

-I'm French-derived, and neither do I. Why?
-You seem to know our minds, or are quite confident you do.
+I'm French-derived, and neither do I. Why don't you tell us why?
+You seem quite confident you know our minds.

 "And there's a history of white hatred towards other white people, like the Irish (extremely pale, only became white within the last 100 years) and the Italians (invented much of Western Civilization, I've encountered people who absolutely insist that they are not white)."